0xDBFB7/ionprinter/documents/log/simulation.md

 Here's the current simulation breakdown:

-- [ ] OpenFOAM -> Bowtie and diffusion pump nozzle design
+- [ ] OpenFOAM -> ~~Bowtie~~ and diffusion pump nozzle design
 - [x] ElmerFEM -> graphite+ceramic bowtie thermal sim, possibly effective for plasmas (see D. Bordenko)
-- [x] FEMM -> Magnetic fields, very effective
+- [x] FEMM -> Magnetostatics, very effective
 - [x] IBSimu -> first-order beam simulation without collision or anything fancy
-- [ ]
-- [ ] WARP ->
+- [x] SPARTA -> DSMC low-pressure bowtie nozzle design, full collision and reaction modelling, very computationally intensive.
+PIZZA.py used for postprocessing.
 - [ ] sparselizard ->
-- [ ] AlaDyn or Piccante -> Ionization, no recombination
+- [ ] AlaDyn and Piccante -> Ionization, no recombination, no DSMC
-- [ ] Pic-Las
+- [ ] Pic-Las -> DSMC + PiC, ionization, species reaction can be input
 - [ ] VSim -> Presumably very expensive.
 I could get a free trial, but I don't want to waste their time.
 - [ ] SMILEi -> haven't had much luck with postprocessing.
 Ionization, no recombination?
+- [ ] QuickPIC ->
 - [ ] WARP ->
 - [ ] Starfish -> still in development at the moment.
-Fluid stuff is .
-Programmed in java.
+Fluids only in paid version.
+Java-based.

-- [ ] fbpic - cannot be used for this purpose due to femtosecond timestep limitations
+- [ ] fbpic - cannot be used for this purpose due to femtosecond timestep limitations, but really impressive postprocessing
+- [ ] XOOPIC -> segfaults constantly, but hundreds of physics modules implemented
+- [ ] NASA MOCNozzle -> Broken
+- [ ]

 | Software | Purpose                             | Ioniz. | Recom. | ICP  | Done |
 | -------- | ----------------------------------- | ------ | ------ | ---- | ---- |